rubenhortas/rubenhortas.github.io/_posts/2024-01-21-configuring-neovim-as-python-ide.md

 In my base configuration I usually add the [Vim Better Whitespace Plugin](https://github.com/ntpeters/vim-better-whitespace) (I'll talk about it later), but I keep the option "list" handy (but commented).
 The "list" option, by default, show tabs as ">", trailing spaces as "-" and non-breakable space characters as "+".
-Works for me, but can be customized.
+This default cnfiguration works for me, but can be customized.

 ## Plugin manager